ibm-cloud-docs/databases-for-postgresql/admin-extensions.md

 Get a list of all the extensions installed on a database by using the `\dx` command.

-For example, the output for `\dx` when run on the {{site.data.keyword.databases-for-postgresql_}} default database shows the only installed extension.
+For example, the output for `\dx` when run on the {{site.data.keyword.databases-for-postgresql}} default database shows the only installed extension.
 ```
 ibmclouddb=> \dx
                  List of installed extensions